cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

       a distributed database that is operated in a decentralized manner by multiple nodes across numerous locations.

     lovelace
-      subunits of ada.
-One ada = 1,000,000 lovelaces.
+      the smallest unit of ada, equivalent to one millionth of one ada.
+A lovelace is to ada what a satoshi is to bitcoin.

     mainnet
       a live blockchain that has been deployed and is in operation.